TMUniversal/Emoji-Stealer/README.md

 To start the bot, it must first be complied.

-- Run `npm run build`
+- Run `yarn build`
-- You may then start with `npm start` or, if you have pm2 installed: `pm2 start pm2-start.json`
+- You may then start with `yarn start` or, if you have pm2 installed: `pm2 start pm2-start.json`
-- Alternatively: Run `npm run cs` to build and then start.
+- Alternatively: Run `yarn run cs` to build and then start.

-`npm run startmon` will launch the bot in monitor mode, i.e. it will reload anytime you save a file (unfit for production environments).
+- This bot can easily be started with docker: `./scripts/docker.sh build`; `./scripts/docker.sh help` for more information.

+## Updating

+To automatically get the latest updates and rebuild the code, use the update script: `./scripts/update.sh`

+Warning: The script will reset your local repository.

+After pulling the latest code (on your current branch), the script will re-build the source code.

+You have to restart your application, the script will not do that for you.

-# Using the bot
+## Using the bot

-## Commands
+### Commands

-### Basic
+#### Basic

 To get help or view information about this bot.